 Historically, communication with third-party workers is one of the biggest outsourcing challenges for service providers.

-SOLUTION: Implementing a customer portal can help bridge the communication gap between your customers and third-party contractors.
+Implementing a customer portal can help bridge the communication gap between your customers and third-party contractors.
 You can embed the portal on your existing company website or host a separate branded site.
 Customers using the portal can interact with technicians, make new service appointments, and see the job, asset, and activity history 24 hours a day.

 The portal also makes proactive communication effortless by automating customer notifications and email responses, job status updates, and technician location tracking.
 These features are especially helpful when managing a mobile workforce because they foster transparency surrounding the client experience.